ssprea/ssprea-nvidia-control/README.md

 The tool should work on windows without problems, however I haven't tested it since I currently don't have a Windows machine.
 If you encounter any problems please open an [issue](https://github.com/ssprea/ssprea-nvidia-control/issues/new)

-To run it, download the source code and build manually.
+To run it, download the source code and build manually and run it as an administrator.

 -------------------------